 The information contained on this website is not all-inclusive.
 If you are considering running for office, you must become acquainted with the relevant Florida election laws and the City of Orange City Charter which may have a bearing on your campaign or qualifications to run for office.
-You may contact the City Clerk for more information.
+You may contact the City Clerk by email at firstname.lastname@example.org or call (386) 775-5403 for more information.

 Registering to Vote

-Voter Registration Applications are available online at RegistertoVoteFlorida.gov, at the Orange City Clerk Office, post offices or libraries, and must be returned to the Volusia County Department of Elections.
+Voter Registration Applications are available online at RegistertoVoteFlorida.gov, at post offices or libraries, and must be returned to the Volusia County Department of Elections.

 Absentee ballots may be obtained by calling the Volusia County of Elections at (386) 254-4690 or by completing their online form.
 You may also check your absentee status online by visiting the Elections website.

 The City of Orange City is divided into five City Districts.
-To locate your city district, please utilize the City of Orange City District and Voting Precinct Map.
+To locate your city district, please contact the City Clerk at 386 775-5403 or email email@example.com for assistance.

 General Elections in the City of Orange City are held in even-numbered years on the dates established by the Florida Election Code.
-All municipal elections are non-partisan.
-City council seats are designated as Districts 1, 2, 3, 4, 5 and an at-large council seat.
-Each of the seats is for a 4-year term of office.
+Municipal elections are non-partisan.
+City council seats are designed as Districts 1, 2, 3, 4, 5 and an at large council seat.
+Each of the seats are for a 4-year term of office.
 There are no term limits.

-To run for any office, you must be a registered voter and a resident of Orange City for at least one year before the day you qualify for office.
-Also, if running for a district seat, you must reside in your district.
+In order to run for any office you must be a registered voter and a resident of Orange City for at least one year prior to the day you qualify for office.
 A qualifying packet with the required forms is available in the City Clerk Office.

-A Primary Election will be held on Tuesday, August 28, 2018, only if three or more candidates qualify for any one office.
+A Primary Election will be held on Tuesday, August 18, 2020, if three or more candidates qualify for any one office.
 (Per Florida Statutes and Orange City Charter, Section 4.02).

 The current City Council members are: